Cc618/Riddim/README.md

 <!-- TODO : Code snippet / image -->

+## Features
+Riddim is designed for algorithms, the goal is to provide an easy and readable code.

+- It provides a modular **standard library** with powerful collections (vectors, maps, segment trees...) and algorithms (map, reduce, binary search...)
+- An **auto documentation** tool is included
+- **Garbage collection** is used for memory management
+- **Error handling** is easy with try / catch blocks
+- **Lambdas** can be used instead of functions
+- **Internals** like garbage collection / interpreter are inspired by Python
+- The **syntax** is inspired by multiple C-like languages (with a pinch of Python)

 ## Configure / build / install
 Here is the single command to install Riddim :
 ```sh